kitschpatrol/tweakpane-plugin-color-plus/readme.md

 #### Color.js v0.6.0-alpha.1 dependency

-Note `tweakpane-plugin-color-plus` currently bundles a pre-release version of Color.js, v0.6.0-alpha.1.
+Note that Color Plus currently bundles a pre-release version of Color.js, v0.6.0-alpha.1.

 (The current v0.5.2 release of the [Color.js](https://colorjs.io/) library is missing some core features on which this plugin depends — specifically retention and access to format-related metadata from the string parsing process.)